Supernatural Situational Awareness: Staying Left of Boo!

 The best thing to do is not get distracted.
 So when approaching a coffin covered in cobwebs your intuition will warn you that a chainsaw-wielding clown is about to pop out of it.

 Don’t Be Complacent - Don’t assume everything in your situation is under control.
 If a scarecrow with a sickle is making threatening motions at you and your group, don’t wait to see if he’s really going to cut you up.

 Be proactive and remove yourself from the situation.
 Don’t run back the way you came, they will be expecting that.
 If movies have taught us anything about supernatural situational awareness it is that you must flee to a room where there is no escape.
 Look for an interior room with no windows and a gothic mirror.

 Watch Your Back - It is just as important to know what is behind you as well as what is in front of you.
-Navy Seals call this, “Checking your 6.”
-When you are in a group make sure you are not the last person.
+Cops call this, “checking your 6.”
+When you are in a group make sure you are not the last person through the door.

 Have a happy and secure Halloween.
-To learn more about real-life situational awareness, please check out the excellent resource "Left of Bang: How The Marine Corps' Combat Hunter Program Can Save Your Life."
+To learn more about real-life situational awareness, please check out my conversations with Greg and Brian of Arcadia Cognerati.